Bounded $H_{\infty}$-calculus for Boundary Value Problems on Manifolds with Conical Singularities: Parameter-dependent Green operators

 For later reference let us also note the following:

-\begin{remark} If $g\in \cC_{G}^{\nu,0}(\mathbb{D},\Sigma;\gamma_0,\gamma_1)$ and $\omega$ is a cut-off function, then $\omega g \omega \in \mathcal{R}_{G}^{\nu,0}(Y^{\wedge},\Sigma;\gamma_0,\gamma_1)$.
-Moreover, $(1-\omega) g$ and $g(1-\omega)$ belong to $\cC^{-\infty,0}_G(\D,\Sigma;\gamma_0,\gamma_1)$ and therefore have an integral kernel \eqref{eq:ker_r}. \end{remark}
+\begin{remark} If $g\in {\mathcal{C}}_{G}^{\nu ,0}(\mathbb{D},\Sigma ;\gamma _{0}, \gamma _{1})$ and $\omega $ is a cut-off function, then $\omega g \omega \in \mathcal{R}_{G}^{\nu ,0}(Y^{\wedge },\Sigma ; \gamma _{0}, \gamma _{1})$.
+Moreover, $(1-\omega ) g$ and $g(1-\omega )$ belong to ${\mathcal{C}}^{-\infty ,0}_{G}({\mathbb{D}},\Sigma ;\gamma _{0}, \gamma _{1})$ and therefore have an integral kernel \reftext{\eqref{eq:ker_r}}. \end{remark}

-It is very useful to observe that Green symbols can also be characterized solely in terms of mapping properties and symbol estimates rather than by the structure of its integral kernel.
-To state such a characterization we briefly recall the concept of operator-valued pseudodifferential symbols in spaces with group action.
+We now come to the characterization of Green symbols in terms of mapping properties and symbol estimates rather than through the structure of their integral kernels.
+To this end we briefly recall the concept of operator-valued pseudodifferential symbols in spaces with group action.

-A group action on a Banach space $X$ is a strongly continuous map $\kappa:\R_+\to\sL(X)$ with $\kappa_\lambda\kappa_\rho=\kappa_{\lambda\rho}$ for every $\lambda,\rho>0$ and $\kappa_1=1$.
-All function and distribution spaces over $Y^\wedge$ appearing in this paper will have the same group action, defined by
+A group action on a Banach space $X$ is a strongly continuous map $\kappa :{\mathbb{R}}_{+}\to {\mathscr{L}}(X)$ with $\kappa _{\lambda }\kappa _{\rho }=\kappa _{\lambda \rho }$ for every $\lambda ,\rho >0$ and $\kappa _{1}=1$.
+All function and distribution spaces over $Y^{\wedge }$ appearing in this paper will have the same group action, defined by

-the factor $\lambda^{(n+1)/2}$ makes this a group of unitary operators in $\cK^{0,0}_2(Y^\wedge,E^\wedge)$, which is the $L^2$ space with respect to the cone-degenerate metric $dx^2+x^2h(0)$.
+the factor $\lambda ^{(n+1)/2}$ makes this a group of unitary operators in ${\mathcal{K}}^{0,0}_{2}(Y^{\wedge },E^{\wedge })$, which is the $L^{2}$ space with respect to the cone-degenerate metric $dx^{2}+x^{2}h(0)$.

-Given two Banach spaces $X^0,X^1$ with respective group actions $\kappa^0,\kappa^1$, we denote by $S^\nu(\Sigma;X^0,X^1)$ the space of all smooth $a:\Sigma\to \sL(X^0,X^1)$ such that
+Given two Banach spaces $X^{0},X^{1}$ with respective group actions $\kappa ^{0},\kappa ^{1}$, we denote by $S^{\nu }(\Sigma ;X^{0},X^{1})$ the space of all smooth $a:\Sigma \to {\mathscr{L}}(X^{0},X^{1})$ such that

-with some constants $C_\alpha$.
-If $X^1$ is the projective limit of Banach spaces $X^1_0\supset X^1_1\supset X^1_2\supset\ldots$ and the restriction of the group action in $X^1_0$ yields a group action of the other spaces, we set
+with some constants $C_{\alpha }$.
+If $X^{1}$ is the projective limit of Banach spaces $X^{1}_{0}\supset X^{1}_{1}\supset X^{1}_{2}\supset \ldots $ and the restriction of the group action in $X^{1}_{0}$ yields a group action of the other spaces, we set

-In both cases, $S^\nu(\Sigma;X^0,X^1)$ is a Fr\'{e}chet space in a natural way.
+In both cases, $S^{\nu }(\Sigma ;X^{0},X^{1})$ is a Fr\'{e}chet space in a natural way.

-A smooth function $a:\Sigma\setminus\{0\}\to\sL(X^0,X^1)$ is called homogeneous of degree $\nu$, if
+A smooth function $a:\Sigma \setminus \{0\}\to {\mathscr{L}}(X^{0},X^{1})$ is called homogeneous of degree $\nu $, if

-Similarly, $a\in \sC^\infty(\gS,\sL(X^0,X^1))$ is called homogeneous of degree $\nu$ for large $|\eta|$, if there exists an $R>0$ such that the above relation holds for $|\eta|\ge R$ and $\rho\ge1$.
-In this case $a$ belongs to $S^\nu(\Sigma;X^0,X^1)$.
+Similarly, $a\in {\mathscr{C}}^{\infty }(\Sigma ,{\mathscr{L}}(X^{0},X^{1}))$ is called homogeneous of degree $\nu $ for large $|\eta |$, if there exists an $R>0$ such that the above relation holds for $|\eta |\ge R$ and $\rho \ge 1$.
+In this case $a$ belongs to $S^{\nu }(\Sigma ;X^{0},X^{1})$.